scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour.

-Bind a creature to this plane of existence, targeting a creature in range you can see.
-The target must make a willpower save against your spellcasting.
-On fail, the creature is bound for the duration.
+Bind a creature in range you can see to this realm.
+Make a spellcasting roll against the creatures charisma save.
+On success the creature is bound for the duration.
 While bound they are unable to leave this plane through any means, nor can they magically teleport or enter the ethereal plane.
-On a critical, the target gains Slow 1 for the duration.
+A ghost or similar creature cannot possess a creature or move through solid objects while bound.
+The creature gains Slow 1 for the duration on a critical.

 Add an enhanced die for every level cast above 4th.